mgrand/smileyVars/README.md

     }
 ```

+There is a difference between using `SmileyVarsPreparedStatement` and
+using stand-alone SmileyVars that you should be aware of.
+When you are
+using stand-alone SmileyVars, you use Java values as values for
+SmileyVars.
+You can specify formatters to specify how the values should
+be formatted as SQL.

+When you use `SmileyVarsPreparedStatement`, you use `set` methods to
+specify values of SmileyVars using SQL types.
+Formatters in the template
+are ignored.

 ### MapSetter
 `MapSetter` is a class that you can use to set the values of a
 `SmileyVarsPreparedStatement` object from a the values in a `Map`.
 This